Home » Garden » 11 Backyard Ideas for a Relaxing Zen Garden

 6. Use a rake: A small rake, such as a desk or table rake, can be used to create patterns in the sand or gravel.

-Zen garden with hellebores and bleeding hearts with japanese maple -10 shade loving plants that bloom
+backyard Zen garden with hellebores and bleeding hearts with japanese maple -10 shade loving plants that bloom

-Zen Garden Ideas on a Budget
+More Budget-Friendly Zen Garden Ideas

 Creating a zen garden on a budget is possible.
 Here are some tips and suggestions that can help you create your own zen garden without breaking the bank.